 Beware of narrowing your search on experience, look for skills such as customer service, flexibility, emotional intelligence and an ability to work under pressure.
 If someone shows these traits, it might be worth considering training on the job.

-Many fish & chip shops are a small business; there is nothing wrong with this.
+Many fish and chip shops are a small business; there is nothing wrong with this.
 But this may create some potential issues if a candidate or employee wants to progress in the business.
-They can’t get promotions past manager let’s say, as that would overtake your role unless you have expansion plans to grow the business or you want to take a step off the gas and let someone else run the show.
+They can’t get promotions past manager, let’s say, as that would overtake your role unless you have expansion plans to grow the business or you want to take a step off the gas and let someone else run the show.

 To hold onto your top people, you must create, and then communicate, the potential pathways within your business.
 For example, if a candidate joins you in as a server, ensure they understand the abilities they need to demonstrate to become a frier or manager.